-How to Improve Your Retail Store Conversion Rate
+How to Improve Retail Conversion Rate

 Staff, Layout, Checkout, and the Known Levers